 Share your successful networking story: email us or call 503-494-8827.

 Connecting Business & Talent

-This FREE networking event will provide the chance to discuss and explore employment, recruitment, workplaces, markets, and diversity, bringing together:
+This FREE networking event provided the chance to discuss and explore employment, recruitment, workplaces, markets, and diversity, and also brought together:

 - Individuals with disabilities

 - Local businesses